 - To be treated with dignity and respect.

 For many relatives being able to continue helping care for their loved one is important.
 Families may also want to feel that all that could be done was done for their relative.
 This can assist families to grieve.
 However, sometimes this is a source of tension between careworkers and families.
-The Registered Nurse can resolve issues.
+The Registered Nurse or supervisor can resolve issues.
 If the family is helping in care, this should be documented in the care plan.

 Dignity and respect are seen as being allowed to make choices about their care, including the time of care.
 Dignity means having those choices respected.
 Dignity is also defined as: